-IAS Postgraduate Research Grants are intended assist PhD student members in specific aspects of their sedimentology research for which they do not have alternative funding, for example testing new ideas that have arisen from the PhD research.
-These aspects typically include fieldwork, data acquisition and analysis, visits to other institutes to use specialized facilities.
+IAS Postgraduate Research Grants are intended assist PhD student members in specific aspects of their sedimentology research for which they do not have alternative funding.
+These aspects typically include fieldwork, data acquisition and analysis, visits to other institutes to use specialized facilities, or participation in field excursions that are directly related to the PhD research topic.
 They are not available for travel to attend scientific conferences1, nor for purchase of equipment, and are not available to students on MSc programmes2.